EAST WINCH TO NARBOROUGH & PENTNEY

 In March 1963, Dr Richard Beeching's report, "The Reshaping of Britain's Railways," was published, leading to the closure of freight services at intermediate stations.
 In 1964, East Winch closed to Goods, and in 1966, it became an unstaffed halt with the signal box, two platforms, and the passing loop kept open.
 East Winch, along with all other stations, closed on Saturday, September 7, as there were no Sunday services.
 Shortly after, the track after Middleton Towers was ripped up.

-Even today, East Winch Station remains as a residential home with one platform still in place.
-The Signal box has been relocated to the Mid Norfolk railway at Thuxton and has been beautifully restored to a high standard.
-Unfortunately, a grain shed caught fire in 2016 and was subsequently demolished.
+Even today, East Winch Station remains a residential home with one platform still in place.
+Parts of the Signal box have been relocated to the Mid Norfolk railway at Thuxton and beautifully restored to a high standard.

 East Winch station Layout